 - How is ‘successful employment’ defined?
 What are the wider measures of this and what does this mean in relation to ex-Service personnel?
 Is there a more comprehensive metric for measuring employment success in future research/studies?

-A mixed methods approach will be conducted over 18 months, incorporating five different Work Packages (WPs):
+A mixed methods approach was conducted over 18 months, incorporating five different Work Packages (WPs):

 - A literature review and current employment statistics;

 The research team was led by Natalie Fisher at QinetiQ, with support from IER colleagues (Clare Lyonette, Sally-Anne Barnes and David Owen) and RFEA.
 The team members have worked together on previous research projects on the employment transitions of military veterans including: